Loading...

 | 21 | Oxfordshire County Council | £1,911.00 |

-Total service budget divided by population
+Total service budget divided by the local population

 Unitary, metropolitan, and London boroughs · 122 councils